nginxinc/kubernetes-ingress/docs/content/configuration/global-configuration/globalconfiguration-resource.md

 1. When the Ingress Controller pod starts, if the GlobalConfiguration resource is invalid, the Ingress Controller will fail to start and exit with an error.
 1. When the Ingress Controller is running, if the GlobalConfiguration resource becomes invalid, the Ingress Controller will ignore the new version.
 It will report an error and continue to use the previous version.
 When the resource becomes valid again, the Ingress Controller will start using it.

-**Note**: If a GlobalConfiguration is deleted while the Ingress Controller is running, the controller will keep using the previous version of the resource.

 You can check if the Ingress Controller successfully applied the configuration for a GlobalConfiguration.
 For our  `nginx-configuration` GlobalConfiguration, we can run:

 ```